What does MOQ mean?

 Setting a Minimum Order Quantity (MOQ) helps ensure cashflow and profitability targets are met.

-The difference between high and low Minimum Order Quantities
+What's the difference between high and low Minimum Order Quantities?

 A high MOQ means the business sells a product in relatively large quantities.
 A high MOQ might indicate: